sigbuild/sigbuild.github.io/README.md

 The build is minified and the filenames include the hashes.\

 ## Dev TODO
-- Make signature resizer
-- Prevent image selector shaking
-- Make static production build
+- Updates realtime, not 1 character late
-- Sidebar is more content-aware
+- Sidebar content-aware on mobile
 - Cards are their own height
+- Updates on autofill
+- Add image upload functionality
 - Fix Whitespace text nodes error
-- Add image upload functionality
+- Sizes lock aspect ratio checkbox
+- Make static production build